T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - "Reset" - Unassigns current light, delete it from all zones, clear it's name and parameters (forget light).
 - Check boxes define light type - "Power button" marks light as a hardware power button (be careful, but app will provide you some hints about it), "Indicator" light set it as a status indicator (like Caps Lock, Wifi, HDD) - some systems use controlled lights for it.
 Both Power button and indicators can be configured in settings to stay on then the rest of lights are off/dimmed.
 - "Highlight" button defines the color will be used for currently selected light - both for light grid and for physical light.
+- "Key code" informs about keyboard button assigned to light - it will present button name or "Off" if not assigned.
+This key code used for grid effects trigger.

 Other assigned lights will have random colors at grid and black color for physical lights.